 The GDPR also gives individuals the right to compensation of any material and/or non-material damages resulting from an infringement of the GDPR.
 In certain cases, not-for-profit bodies can bring representative action on behalf of individuals.
 This opens the door for mass claims in cases of large-scale infringements.

 The possible remedies, liabilities and penalties that may result from non-compliance with the GDPR underline the importance of preparing your organisation.
-Browse our range of comprehensive solutions, services and products today to help you meet your GDPR compliance objectives.
+Browse our range of free resources and comprehensive solutions to help you meet your GDPR compliance objectives.

 Speak to an advisor